pmonnahan/admixMap/README.md

 ### Singularity

-The installation of the individual programs  used throughout this pipeline can be completely avoid by utilizing a Singularity image.
+The installation of the individual programs used throughout this pipeline can be completely avoided by utilizing a Singularity image.
 This image is too large to be hosted on Github, although you can find the definitions file used to create the image [here](https://github.com/pmonnahan/AncInf/blob/master/singularity/Singularity_defs.def).
 Building of images is still not currently supported at MSI, so I used a Vagrant virtual machine, which comes with Singularity pre-configured/installed (https://app.vagrantup.com/singularityware/boxes/singularity-2.4/versions/2.4).
 I can also share the img file directly upon request.

 However, in order to utilize the singularity image, _Singularity_ must be installed on the HPC.
 Currently, the pipeline assumes that _Singularity_ will be available as a module and can be loaded into the environment via the command specified in the config.yml file, where it says 'singularity_module'.
 The default setting will work for MSI at UMN.